Alimony

 • The financial situation of each spouse

-• The physical and emotional health of both spouses can influence support decisions
+• The physical and emotional health of both spouses, which can influence support decisions

 • The non-financial contributions, such as homemaking and child-rearing